mackacavs/CV/README.md

 I've found one of the most satisfying experiences when writing code is building something that's scalable.
 By focussing on regular refactors after passing tests I've managed to build applications that can grow with ease - without the need for painful and time-consuming deep-dives into already written code.
 During the last 2 weeks of the course I built [bestB4](https://github.com/eashworth/BestB4) with 5 of my fellow Makers.
 I made the decision at the start of our project to use Redux to manage our state - allowing us to easily expand the application later by creating components that could call external API's with data held in our Redux state.

 #### Following Agile Practices
 Makers strongly encourage you to follow agile practices.
-We consistently worked on the basis of two-day sprints - giving the opportunity to reflect on the code we'd created and move forward based on what we *do* know rather that becoming bogged down in how our app will look several iterations down the line.
-When I spent two weeks in a group of four creating a [Facebook](https://github.com/mackacavs/acebook-agil/) clone, we used these two-day sprints to help us  build and grow the application's minimun viable product efficiently.
+We consistently worked on the basis of two-day sprints - giving the opportunity to reflect on the code we'd created and move forward based on what we *do* know rather than becoming bogged down in how our app will look several iterations down the line.
+When I spent two weeks in a group of four creating a [Facebook](https://github.com/mackacavs/acebook-agil/) clone, we used these two-day sprints to help us  build and grow the application's minimum viable product efficiently.
 We also used retrospectives at the end of every day to focus on immediate goals moving forward and stand-ups to make sure good processes were being followed.

 #### Using TDD
 I have to admit I was a late convert to TDD.
 All my coding experiences prior to Makers were based on building the appliction as quickly and inefficiently as possible - leaving countless lines of poor code in my wake.
 Over the last twelve weeks I've focussed on building applications following good TDD process-